Particles

 Tip

-AmrMesh also stores the implicit function on the mesh, which could also be used to resolved particle collisions with the EB/domain.
+AmrMesh also stores the implicit function on the mesh, which could also be used to resolve particle collisions with the EB/domain.

 Particle-mesh